migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

 2024-03-19 Tue: Started Celestia Optimism Stack [integration](https://docs.celestia.org/developers/intro-to-op-stack).
 Researched [optimism](https://github.com/celestiaorg/optimism/) services structure.
 Tried deploy a smart contract to the celestia testnet.
-Also tried deploy an OP Stack devnet on Celestia by [instruction].
+Also tried deploy an OP Stack devnet on Celestia by [instruction](https://docs.celestia.org/developers/optimism).

 2024-03-18 Mon: Had a meeting with Sun.
 Explored our options and concluded that non-sovereign rollups might be a better fit for our project (using Celestia as the data availability layer and Shard 1 as the settlement layer).
 We think that the simplest and most convenient solution would be Сelestia [Optimism](https://github.com/celestiaorg/optimism/).
 Started research and deployment of Сelestia Optimistic rollup on Shard 1.